 As I think back on my childhood I remember sitting up late and watching the weather, yearning for the fluffy white stuff to come from the sky.
 I knew my friends were at their homes doing the same thing.
 There is something about kids wishing for a snow day that is reminiscent of my childhood.

-Now, as a homeschool mom, snow days are practically nonexistent.
+Now, as a homeschool mom, it seems like snow days are bad.
 I don’t know many homeschool families who have them, I mean why would you?
 You don’t have to drive to school, and who wants to miss a day when you can hit the books and play later?

-However, as a homeschool mom who has been at this for while, I am beginning to see the case for snow days.
+However, as a homeschool mom who has been at this for a while, I am beginning to see why snow days are good.
 And, I encourage you to consider a few of these possibilities yourself when the white stuff hits your neighborhood 😉

 Snow days give you a needed break for a day!

 By the time the middle of winter hits most of us are burnt out right?
-The kids are at each others throats, we are ready for some down time and school days are dragging.
-Snow days give you a much-needed break from school and gives you the opportunity to enjoy your family as the mom.
+The kids are at each other’s throats, we are ready for some downtime and school days are dragging.
+Snow days give you a much-needed break from school and give you the opportunity to enjoy your family as the mom.
 Not a teacher.
 This allows you to refresh, regroup and play!